CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 #### APP.3.3.A12 Encryption of the data (CI)

 All data on the file server SHOULD be encrypted.
 To do this, the volumes SHOULD be completely encrypted.
-It should be ensured that the virus protection can check the encrypted files for malware.
-Cryptographic pots SHOULD be safely generated and kept separate from the data (see also CON.1 Crypto Concept).
+It SHOULD be made sure that the virus protection can check the encrypted files for malware.
+Cryptographic bowl SHOULD be safely generated and kept separate from the data (see also CON.1 crypto concept).

 #### APP.3.3.A13 Replicating Between Sites (A)